 Yes, I know I’ve already thrown cold water on that idea but it just so happens that there are several brands of vegan chocolate available and if you can’t find any in your local store then you will be spoilt for choice when it comes to online shopping.
 Also many regular brands like Hotel Chocolate now carry a vegan selection as well.

 Or try thinking outside the (chocolate) box and make a gift package, including some exotic dried fruits, dates and nuts.
 Just be sure that the nuts are not coated in honey and the dried fruit doesn’t contain palm oil and you’re good to go.

 As long as you know what you’re looking for, there is actually a good selection of vegan friendly cosmetics on the market.
 Brands to look out for include Beauty without Cruelty and Barry M.

 I’ll admit to being a bit of a girly girl and that my Christmas wish list is dominated by clothes and shoes!
 This year I’m particularly coveting anything from Iron Fist.
 Their shoes actually specify 100% vegan!
 Happy days.
 Another good find is Frank and Faith.
 They do have some wool products to avoid but they don’t use leather or silk.
-And if you’re looking for a new handbag or necklace then why not have a look at our very own, recently launched fashion collection here at The Vegan Woman?
+And if you’re looking for some vegan t-shirts, hoodies, or fun accessories like vegan themed aprons or shopping bags, why not have a look at our very own vegan shop?